Complete guide to the InstaVolt charging network

-InstaVolt charges a flat rate of 35 pence per kilowatt-hour, with no connection fees or membership rates.
-This means a full top-up of the standard, 40kWh Nissan Leaf will cost £14.
+InstaVolt charges a flat rate of 35p per kilowatt-hour, with no connection fees or membership rates.
+This means a full top-up of a Nissan Leaf with a 40kWh battery will cost £14.

-As is the case with most other public fast-charging networks, charging at home will almost certainly be cheaper: if you’re electricity tariff is around the UK average of 12-14p per kilowatt-hour, the same full charge of a Nissan Leaf will cost £5.60 on a standard 7kW wallbox.
+As is the case with most other public fast-charging networks, charging at home will almost certainly be cheaper: if your electricity tariff is around the UK average of 12-14p per kilowatt-hour, the same full charge of a Leaf will cost £5.60 from a standard 7kW wallbox.

-Payments are made at each charger using a contactless card: there’s no minimum payment, although InstaVolt says you’ll initially see a ‘pre-authorisation’ fee of £5 appear on your bank statement.
+Payments are made at each InstaVolt charger using a contactless card: there’s no minimum payment, although the company says you’ll initially see a ‘pre-authorisation’ fee of £5 appear on your bank statement.
 This will automatically be cancelled and replaced with the real amount when you’ve finished charging.

 How fast can I charge?